cyberark/summon/README.md

 # cauldron

-cauldron provides an interface for
+`cauldron` provides an interface for

-* reading the **secrets.yml** format
+* Reading a **secrets.yml** file
-* fetching secrets from a trusted store
+* Fetching secrets from a trusted store
-* exporting their values to the environment
+* Exporting secret values to a sub-process environment

-Parse secrets.yml to export environment variables fetched from a trusted store.

 ## secrets.yml